visioncortex/ShapeSense/README.md

 ![Hole of ellipse divided into two subregions](images/simple/filling_subregions.png)

 In our example, the hole is divided by the intrapolated curve into two subregions.
-In order to guess whether to fill the subregions with Blank or Texture elements, we take majority votes among the pixels around the hole.
+In order to guess whether to fill the subregions with Blank or Texture elements, we check if the number of Blank elements outside the hole boundary exceeds a certain tolerance.

-For the bottom subregion, the pixels right outside the bottom boundary are mostly red (Texture), therefore this subregion is classified as Texture and filled with Texture elements.
+For the bottom subregion, the pixels right outside the bottom boundary are (almost) all red (Texture), therefore this subregion is classified as Texture and filled with Texture elements.

 For the top subregion, the pixels outside the left, top, and right sides of the boundary are considered.
 All of those pixels are background (Blank), so this subregion is classified as Blank.